CFA Portfolio Management Quick Facts

 Introducing Portfolio Management CFA Level II

 Portfolio Management has an added focus on the CFA Level II exam.
 The foundation you’ve built at Level I will come in handy, but be prepared for an increased amount of material and a format change at Level II.
-Wiley’s support and study materials are your best bet again, with everything you need to walk into the Level II exam with confidence.
+UWorld’s support and study materials are your best bet again, with everything you need to walk into the Level II exam with confidence.

 CFA Portfolio Management Questions Level II